Whatever your reason, we’re pleased you’ve found us.

 In support of the Death Positive Movement, Rachael’s mission is to normalize death and grief, while cultivating intentional living, conscious dying, and purposeful grieving.
 She is focused on the wellness of mind, body, and spirit for individuals and their families in life and through death.
 With a passion for Pediatrics, Rachael works to normalize the plan for death and the work of grief at all ages.

-Rachael lives in Denver, Colorado, with her husband and their *three* children, two here and one near – because Henry’s continued presence is her daily inspiration as he continues to teach her all about life and death from the other side of the thin veil.
+For Rachael, the decision to leave Henry’s home in Denver, Colorado, a few years ago was wrought with both grief and gratitude.
+She has since returned to the special education classroom in San Diego, and continues to guide curious minds along the tender paths of pediatric death and grief through her faculty role with the Conscious Dying Collective.
+Rachael is settling into the SoCal life with her husband and their *three* children, two here and one near – because Henry’s mystical presence is her daily inspiration as he continues to teach her all about life and death from the other side of the thin veil.

 “I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.”